We can term the last decade as a decade of technological innovation. We’ve witnessed some radical changes in our lifestyles, real fast.

 - IoT/M2M sensors or solutions

 - People/Asset management

 - Energy management

 - Fire detection and alarms

 Part of a solution to this problem could be virtualization of the data, i.e. using a secure cloud to store the data.
 Most building managers use local computers and servers.
 This computer has the entire automation data, graphics, and runs the whole operation in the building.
 Hence making it vulnerable to cyber threats.
-If the data is stored in a secure cloud, this threat can be minimized.
-The internal firewalls of the cloud can also be used to maintain the cloud security.
+Storing the data in a secure cloud can minimize this threat.
+The internal firewalls will ensure cloud security.

 Nations around the world are developing smart cities to improve efficiency, reduce maintenance, reduce operating costs, and bring ease to the life of residents.

 It is important for building managers to keep in mind while implementing a solution that smart buildings present a set of distinctive challenges.
 Hence, long-range and low power capabilities have become essential.
 They ensure the working of sensors, optimizing utility usage, and improving safety.

 Over the subsequent few years, investment in IoT smart buildings is anticipated to quadruple.
 There are many chances for buildings to adopt new technology to resolve the foremost vexing issues of all time.
 Along with this, it needs property managers to work closely with a security partner or firm specializing in IoT that can identify gaps and risks in a building’s smart-management platform.